29 min read

 Group-Based Commerce Communities

-BuddyBoss groups are one of the most under-used features in marketplace builds.
+Community groups are one of the most under-used features in marketplace builds.
 Create groups for major product categories or vendor specializations and assign relevant vendors as group administrators or featured members.
-These groups become spaces where buyers and sellers discuss products, ask pre-purchase questions, share reviews and use cases, and build ongoing relationships.
-A buyer who asks a question in a group and gets a helpful answer from a vendor before making a purchase is dramatically more likely to buy, leave a positive review, and return for future purchases.
+These groups become spaces where buyers and sellers discuss products, ask pre-purchase questions, share reviews, and build ongoing relationships.
+A buyer who asks a question in a group and gets a helpful answer from a vendor before making a purchase is significantly more likely to buy, leave a positive review, and return for future purchases.
 That buyer-to-seller relationship, built inside your community infrastructure, is something no competing standalone marketplace can replicate.

 Private Messaging for Buyer-Seller Communication